 - smoked (✓) well, not check exactly – but not for feminine decorum.
 If I lived in 1868, and didn’t know it would cause a premature and painful death, I’d probably smoke.
 Like a man.

 - travelled alone ✓ and ✓ again.
 And to some very questionable destinations at that.
-Yep, man.
+Yep, acting like a man.

 - knew about horses and dogs ✓ (little did Victoria know horses and dogs would be mostly a women’s pursuit 150 years later, even her descendant)

 Our friend Goethe was here, as well.
-The man travelled.
+Dude got around.

 I would tell you about food, drink, cafes, restaurants, etc. in Lucerne, but I fear I can’t.
 Just didn’t take the time.
 Coffee on the train for me.
 And loud, amusing folks from Boise.